• Skip to primary navigation

 3. The initial position of the pieces is shown in the following diagram.
 The king is placed on the throne.
 The defenders surround him in the shape of a cross.
 The attackers are placed on four sides in T shaped groups.

-4. The central square, called the throne, may only be occupied by the king.
+• The central square, called the throne, may only be occupied by the king.
 The king can go in and out of the throne at any time.
-Other pieces may pass through the throne when it is empty, but are not allowed to land on it.
+Other pieces may pass through the throne when it is empty but are not allowed to land on it.
 The throne square is hostile to both the attackers and defenders, meaning that when it is empty it can replace one of the two pieces taking part in a capture.

-5. The attackers move first.
+• The attackers move first.
 The two players alternate their moves.

-6. All pieces, including the king, move any number of vacant squares along a row or a column, like a rook in chess.
+• All pieces, including the king, move any number of vacant squares along a row or a column, like a rook in chess.

 On Strategy:

 1. According to the rules presented above, the balance of Tablut between the attackers and the defenders is similar to the balance of chess.
-In chess since white go first they have about 52-59% of winning compared to the black, as has been documented in many different tournament statistical analyses.
+In chess, since whites go first they have about 52-59% of winning compared to the black, as has been documented in many different tournament statistical analyses.
 Aage Nielsen documented based on tournament results, that Tablut is -1.11 balanced on average, meaning that the attackers win about 10% more often.
 In other words, the attackers win in Tablut 60% of the time, compared to 52-59% of the white in chess.

 2. Since Hnefatafl is asymmetrical, each of the players must use a different strategy to win.

 3. The attackers need to form a blockade around the defenders so that the king gets surrounded and eventually eliminated.
 As long as the ring around the king remains unbroken he cannot escape.
 The blockade is formed by positioning the attackers in the shape of a rhombus on a diagonal of each row.
-Once the blockade is formed that attackers need to slowly make the rhombus smaller and smaller around the center of the board and tighten the noose around the king.
+Once the blockade is formed attackers need to slowly make the rhombus smaller and smaller around the center of the board and tighten the noose around the king.

-4. The goal for the defenders is to constantly create gaps in the blockade and have the king escape through one of those gaps to the edge of board.
+4. The goal for the defenders is to constantly create gaps in the blockade and have the king escape through one of those gaps to the edge of the board.
 Placing defenders behind the enemy lines makes it much easier for them to eliminate more attackers and break through the blockade.

 Bibliography: